olgabovkun/multimodule/README.md

 ## Project structure

-In root project there is only settings.gradle file, each of modules contain build.gradle.
+The root project has only a `settings.gradle` file, whereas each modules have their own `build.gradle` files.
 ```
 multimodule
   ├── buildSrc